Teacher Institute Program

 - The program materials include research-based, up-to-date resources that can be used with any career and technology teacher.
 Instructional planning templates, classroom management planning forms, assessment guides and information about how to implement cooperative learning can help administrators and mentor teachers improve curriculum and instruction.

-- Mentor Payment will be based on documented hours spent with your beginning teacher.
+- Mentor Payment will be sent to the school and based on documented hours spent with the beginning teacher.